rgehrsitz/Pulsar/docs/Rules-Engine.md

 ## Overview

-Pulsar is a high-performance, polling-based rules evaluation engine designed to process hundreds to thousands of key/value inputs using Redis as its primary data store.
-It fetches inputs, applies rules, and writes outputs back on a configurable schedule (default 100ms).
-The system's primary goal is to provide deterministic, real-time evaluations with minimal runtime overhead.
+Pulsar is a high-performance, AOT-compatible rules evaluation engine designed to process hundreds to thousands of key/value inputs using Redis as its primary data store.
+It uses a template-based code generation approach to create standalone Beacon applications that fetch inputs, apply rules, and write outputs back on a configurable schedule (default 100ms).
+The system's primary goal is to provide deterministic, real-time evaluations with minimal runtime overhead while maintaining full compatibility with AOT compilation environments.

 ## Key Concepts